liborty/rstats/README.md

 This trait is unchecked (for speed), so some caution with data is advisable.

-### MutVecg
+### MutVecg & MutVecf64

-Mutable vector operations that take one generic argument.
-A few of the essential `Vecg` methods are reimplemented here to mutate `self:&mut[f64]` in-place.
+Mutable vector addition, subtraction and multiplication.
+Mutate `self` in-place.
 This is for efficiency and convenience.
-For example, in vector iterative methods.
-Beware that these methods work by side-effect and do not return anything, so they can not be (functionally) chained.
+Specifically, in vector iterative methods. `MutVecf64` is to be used in preference, when the end type of `self` is known to be `f64`.
+Beware that these methods work by side-effect and do not return anything, so they can not be functionally chained.

-### MutVecf64

-As above but specifically for f64 arguments.

 ### Vecu8

-* Some vector algebra as above that can be made more efficient when the end type happens to be u8 (bytes).
+* Some vector algebra as above that can be more efficient when the end type happens to be u8 (bytes).
 * Frequency count of bytes by their values (Histogram or Probability Density Function).
 * Entropy measures in units of e (using natural logarithms).

 ### VecVec

-Relationships of one vector to a set of vectors:
+Relationships between n vectors:

 * sums of distances, eccentricity,
 * centroid, medoid, true geometric median,
 * transformation to zero (geometric) median data,
-* relationship between sets of multidimensional vectors: trend,
+* relationship between two sets of multidimensional vectors: trend,
 * covariance and comediance matrices (weighted and unweighted).

+This is the main contribution of this library.
+The true geometric median is found iteratively using multidimensional secant method combined with improved Weiszfeld's algorithm.

 Trait VecVec is entirely unchecked, so check your data upfront.
-This is the more sophisticated part of the library.
-The true geometric median is found iteratively.

 ### VecVecg

-Methods which take an additional generic numeric argument, such as a vector of weights.
+Methods which take an additional generic numeric argument, such as a vector of weights for computing the weighted geometric medians.

 ## Appendix I: Terminology (and some new definitions) for sets of nD points